cortesmc/ML-WetSnowSAR_pipeline_stage/sphinx_build/_build/html/_sources/source/usage_files/index.rst.txt

      --storage_path <storage_path>

 To simplify this process, you can use **Qanat**.
 Qanat allows you to specify all parameters in a single YAML file.
 It then generates the appropriate command and launches all the experiments for you.
+Here are all the different steps to run the pipeline through Qanat with some exemples of templates that you can use.
 .. toctree::
    :maxdepth: 1